 Navajo Bridge Interpretive Center

-After completion of the new bridge, the old rest area on the west side of the bridge was remodeled and expanded to include an interpretive center.
+After completion of the new bridge, the old rest area on the west side of the bridge was remodeled and expanded to include a seasonal visitor center and bookstore.
 On the Navajo Nation (east) side of the bridge, there is an area for Native American craft vendors.
 The Navajo Bridge Interpretive Center opened for business in April of 1997 and was dedicated on June 17, 1997.
-More...